hassanhabib/The-Standard/Brokers/Brokers.md

 ```

+#### 2.7 Up & Sideways
+Brokers cannot call other brokers. that's simply because brokers are the first point of abstraction, they require no additional abstractions and no additional dependencies other than a configuration access model.

+Brokers can't also have services as dependencies as the flow in any given system shall come from the services to the brokers and not the other way around.

+Even in situations where a microservice has to subscribe to a queue for instance, brokers will pass forward a listener method to process incoming events, but not call the services that provide the processing logic.

+The general rule here then would be, that brokers can only be called by services, and they can only call external native dependencies.

 ## 3. Organization
 Brokers that support multiple entities such as Storage brokers should leverage partial classes to break down the responsibilites per entities.